Find a Lender-Approved Local Conveyancer in Coleford

 Recently asked questions about conveyancing in Coleford

-Yesterday I discovered that there is a flying freehold element on a house I have offered on two weeks back in what should have been a simple, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a property I put an offer in a fortnight ago in what was supposed to be a simple, chain free conveyancing.
 Coleford is where the house is located.
 Is there any guidance you can give?

 Flying freeholds in Coleford are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Coleford you must be sure that your lawyer goes through the deeds diligently.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Even though you don't necessarily need a conveyancing solicitor in Coleford you must be sure that your lawyer goes through the deeds thoroughly.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Coleford may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 Last updated